-Matt Kilgroe ’87, a former Eckerd basketball player himself and a current Eckerd trustee, hired Bryant for an internship at Merrill Lynch, and former Management Professor Donna Trent helped him keep his eye on the ball academically.
-Bryant’s first job out of college was selling cars, and then Kilgroe recruited him back to Merrill Lynch.
+Matt Kilgroe ’87, a former Eckerd basketball player himself and a current Eckerd trustee, hired Charles for an internship at Merrill Lynch, and former Management Professor Donna Trent helped him keep his eye on the ball academically.
+Charles’s first job out of college was selling cars, and then Kilgroe recruited him back to Merrill Lynch.

-“He’s opened the door not only for me but for a lot of other people,” Bryant says of Kilgroe, a tradition Bryant hopes to pass along.
+“He’s opened the door not only for me but for a lot of other people,” Charles says of Kilgroe, a tradition Charles hopes to pass along.
 For the past few years, he has been actively seeking Eckerd graduates to join his firm.

 “There aren’t a lot of young men my age—let alone African American men my age—who have been able to survive and even thrive in the private wealth management space,” he says.

-“It provided me with the perspective that, fortunately or unfortunately, things were going to be difficult,” Bryant says.
+“It provided me with the perspective that, fortunately or unfortunately, things were going to be difficult,” Charles says.